vercel/swr/README.md

-  revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data fn,                                      // Promise returning function to fetch your data deps? = [],                              // Array of deps to be passed to `fn` swrOptions? = {
+  revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data fn?,                                     // Promise returning function to fetch your data deps? = [],                              // Array of deps to be passed to `fn` swrOptions? = {
     suspense: false,                       // enabled React Suspense mode